 Since the digital copy is always there as a safe bet, our film camera is our toy to go completely nuts with and see what becomes of it.
 The result is always a gift.
 It isn’t always in focus, or perfectly straight, but damn it looks amazing and our couples love it.

-Canon 5D Mark III (2) – We love this for its multiple exposure capabilities and the great ISO we get from it in dark venues, a common challenge in NYC.
+Canon 5D Mark III (2) – We love this for its double exposure capabilities (guide) and the great ISO we get from it in dark venues, a common challenge in NYC.

 Canon 5D Mark II (backup) – I just heard a story about a photographer shooting a wedding in 110-degree weather.
 Her camera got so hot that the shutter fell out!!
 Always have a backup!!